2008 Walkathon Coordinators

 (Douglass Campus Center is in the corner of Nichol Avenue and George Street--Passion Puddle is across from the parking lot behind the Douglass Campus Center.
-A parking deck is also located next to the Douglass Campus Center for your convenience!
-[DIRECTIONS])
+A parking deck is also located next to the Douglass Campus Center for your convenience!)

 This year the walkathon continues to focus on the goal of assisting communities locally and globally.:

-- Locally: We plan to provide books and other literacy materials for children participating in our “Take Reading Home” pilot in nursery and kindergarten classrooms throughout New Brunswick, New Jersey and our poetry reading programs.
+- Locally: We plan to provide books and other literacy materials for English Language Learners participating in our "Take Reading Home" pilot in nursery and kindergarten classrooms throughout New Brunswick, New Jersey.

-- Globally: Supporting Global Literacy Project programs for kindergarten children in Africa (Kenya and South Africa) and the Caribbean.
+- Globally: We are also supporting several significant Global Literacy Project programs for kindergarten children in Africa (Kenya and South Africa) and the Caribbean.

 potential for making a difference does not simply end with

-the completion of the walkathon or "Teen Read Week."
-Anyone interested
+the completion of the walk or "Teen Read Week."
+Students interested

 supporting children's education and literacy in general can